Childhood and Education Journey of Whitney Houston in Timeline

 December 1996: Miscarriage

-In December 1996, Whitney Houston suffered another miscarriage during her marriage to Bobby Brown.
+In December 1996, Whitney Houston experienced another miscarriage during her marriage to Bobby Brown.

-June 1999: Performance at NYC Lesbian & Gay Pride Dance
+June 1999: Surprise Performance at NYC Lesbian & Gay Pride Dance

-In June 1999, during her tour to promote the My Love Is Your Love album, Whitney Houston gave a surprise performance at the 13th Annual New York City Lesbian & Gay Pride Dance, titled Dance 13: The Last Dance of the Century.
-She said, "we're all God's children, honey".
+In June 1999, Whitney Houston gave a surprise performance at the 13th Annual New York City Lesbian & Gay Pride Dance, ushering in a new era of high-profile artists performing at LGBTQ events.

-In 2000, Robyn Crawford left Whitney Houston's employ, ending their professional relationship and platonic friendship.
+In 2000, Robyn Crawford left Whitney Houston's employment, ending their professional relationship and platonic friendship.

-Following the terrorist attacks in 2001, Whitney Houston re-released "The Star-Spangled Banner" to support the New York Firefighters 9/11 Disaster Relief Fund and the New York Fraternal Order of Police.
-She waived her royalty rights to the song, which reached number one on charts in October 2001 and generated more than $1 million.
+In October 2001, following the terrorist attacks, Whitney Houston re-released "The Star-Spangled Banner" to support the New York Firefighters 9/11 Disaster Relief Fund and the New York Fraternal Order of Police, waiving her royalty rights and generating more than $1 million.

 September 2006: Filing for Legal Separation